jas7i/Rest-API-NodeJSExpressJS-E-commerceStore/README.md

 #Rest-API-NodeJSExpressJS-E-commerceStore

+This is Rest API built in Nodejs -Express using MonogoDB with all the Routes e.g Create User, Login a user, Delete User, JWT token Authentication, CRUD on Products, Crud on Orders (Update Order is not included) etc.

-Follow this steps to setup it Localhost/yourMachine.
+Follow these steps to setup it on your Localhost/yourMachine.